Independent Assurance Initiative · Est. 2026

 What RIQA evaluates per technique

-TechniqueImplementation-sensitive parametersRIQA reconstruction class
+TechniqueImplementation-sensitive parametersRIQA IRR class

 RT-qPCRReference gene selection, ΔΔCt calculation, efficiency correction, multiple-testing strategyExact (fold change) · Near-deterministic (p-value)